 B) The states of Himachal Pradesh and Uttarakhand are reaching the limits of their ecological carrying capacity due to tourism.
 Critically Evaluate.

 Introduction: The carrying capacity of a biological species in an environment is the maximum population size of the species that the environment can sustain indefinitely, given the food, habitat, water, and other necessities available in the environment.
 The heavy rush of tourists into the ecologically sensitive Himalayan states of HP and UK during peak season has raised serious questions of ecological sustainability.

 - Explain the ecological constraints of these states

 - Explain how tourism is affecting their ecology

 - Steps to be taken to make tourism in these states eco-friendly.

 - How tourism has become indispensable to the economy of these states.

 This is one of the most used directives in mains paper.
-Comment is a statement which expresses an opinion or reaction.
-It is important to pick out the main points/core and give ones opinion based on the information or the arguments originated from the reading.
+A comment is a statement which expresses an opinion or reaction.
+It is important to pick out the main points/core and give one’s opinion based on the information or the arguments originated from the reading.
 One should take a neutral ground and write facts and viewpoints.

 (Please note that comment basically is a detailed discussion, opening up a given topic)

-- There can be a statement like “empirical evidences have shown that ease of doing business is greatly impacted by issues of corruption, although factors external to corruption like – absence of citizen charters, shortfall in administrative personnel etc can determine ease of doing business.
+- There can be a statement like “empirical shreds of evidence have shown that ease of doing business is greatly impacted by issues of corruption, although factors external to corruption like – the absence of citizen charters, the shortfall in administrative personnel etc can determine ease of doing business.